-E: One more thing, I laid out a spread with RWS, but I didn't like it, and went and got my Thoth deck.
-I couldn't make the mental transition to see pages as females.
+E: One more thing, I laid out a spread with RWS, but I didn’t like it, and went and got my Thoth deck.
+I couldn’t make the mental transition to see pages as women.

 P: Pages always were females (in GD terms before the 17th/18th C experts get hot under their collective collars).
-Crowley gives an excellent insight into the structure of the Court cards in the beginning of the Fool commentary in Book of Thoth.
+Crowley gives an excellent insight into the structure of the Courts in the beginning of the Fool commentary in Book of Thoth.
 I think you will find it easier to read using Thoth tarot simply because every card is coloured uniquely.

 Once you have done a few more readings, I would hope you start by reading in the form of the Summary you’ve just given.
 I had to break down the OOTK readings into their constituent parts as part of the teaching exercise, but they do need to be re-united.
 Solve et Coagula.